-Michigan bans open carry of a guns at polling locations
+Michigan bans open carry of guns at polling locations

 Secretary of State Jocelyn Benson says ban necessary to avoid voter intimidation